The Driving Range

 Richmond Mountain Trails recognizes the benefits of adding new terrain in a community with a high demand for trail access.
 Not only do new trails improve the experience of those seeking outdoor adventure, but they serves the community by offsetting the burden of use on existing trails and increasing investment in our local economy.
 When we had the opportunity to design and build The Driving Range network, on 256 acres of private land, we knew there was a new way to serve the recreation community — by creating a fully inclusive mountain bike network.

 By building an adaptive-friendly network, from design through construction, Richmond Mountain Trails is providing miles of safe, thrilling and new trails that can accommodate all riders.
-With trails that give adaptive riders a sense of belonging, that allow access to miles of trails in one location, and that are equally exciting and fun for riders on two-wheeled mountain bikes, The Driving Range will be a truly inclusive place to ride.
-We are excited to be a part of the movement across the state to improve inclusivity and access in Mountain Biking.
+With trails that give adaptive riders a sense of belonging, that allow access to miles of trails in one location, and that are equally exciting and fun for riders on two-wheeled mountain bikes, The Driving Range is a truly inclusive place to ride.
+We are excited to be a part of the movement across the state to improve inclusivity and access in mountain biking.

 The local community shares our excitement about building The Driving Range.
 Volunteers came out in droves every weekly trail night for the last two years, logging over 4000 hours of trail building and allowing us to exceed the original goals.
 The energy and enthusiasm of the individuals who worked side by side, planning, digging, and laughing was inspiring.
 Additionally, local recreation groups Vermont Huts, Bolton Valley, Catamount Trail, Velomont and CRAG Vermont, as well as two other chapters of VMBA, donated funding for a parking area for accessing the network.
 Partnership with the Kelly Brush Foundation, which empowers individuals with spinal cord injuries to lead active lives, and support from volunteers for Vermont Adaptive, has ensured that the trails are adaptive-ready.
 Vermont Mountain Bike Association (VMBA) has supported the project with generous grant funding.
 For those of us steering the efforts, the sense of community on site and the way other recreation organizations came together in support of the network have been the highlights of the process thus far.